gruntwork-io/terragrunt/README.md

    branch of Git repo).
 Terragrunt will download all the code in the repo (i.e. the part before the double-slash `//`) so that relative paths work correctly.
 1. Copy all files from the current working directory into the temporary folder.
-This is useful if you have `.tfvars` files in your local path that you are using to set variables within your templates.
+This is useful if you have `.tfvars` files in your local path that you are using to set variables within your configurations.
 1. Execute whatever Terraform command you specified in that temporary folder. **Note**: if you are passing any file paths (other than paths to files in the current working directory) to Terraform via command-line options, those paths must be absolute paths since we will be running Terraform from the temporary folder!